Habitual digging will require "retraining" of this dog.

 Dog Training an Adult Dog

 Certain dogs develop problem behavior.
-Take a look at dog pounds, or do a quick Google search on "dog rescue".
+Take a look at dog pounds or do a quick Google search on "dog rescue", bet there' hundreds if not thousands of results listed.
 The fact that so many dogs are given up is highly attributed to poor behavior.

 Dog training with adult dogs can be a little more trying yet is never impossible.
-Of course problem behavior and bad habits such as anxiety, fear and aggression will require more specific techniques and dog behavior training which are somewhat more complicated.
+Of course problem behavior and bad habits such as anxiety, fear and aggression will require more specific dog behavior and training techniques that are somewhat more complicated.

 As a dog ages they may naturally become more protective and wary of new situations, especially if they were not properly socialized.
 Doggy habits develop that can interfere with focus and make dog training more difficult.

 Maintain socialization, structure and exercise life long as dogs never stop learning.
-Don't let things get boring or stale, always try to introduce new people, pets and situations to keep the mind stimulated.
-Failure to socialize can lead to boredom and a bored dog is more likely to act out, become fearful, aggressive, or develop other serious behavioral problems.
+Don't let things get boring or stale, always try to introduce new people, pets and situations to keep your dog's mind stimulated.
+Failure to keep up with socialization can lead to boredom and a bored dog is more likely to act out, become fearful, aggressive, or develop other serious behavioral problems.
 Socializing is not difficult and is one of the most important things in assuring a trustworthy canine good citizen, don't take it lightly.

 Anxiety and boredom can provoke bad behavior and mischief when your dog is left unsupervised.